nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - `PHONE` should be a 3-10 digits integer.
 - `EMAIL` should contain "@".
 - `TELEGRAM` should be between 5-32 characters and start with "@", and it cannot contain any special characters except underscore.
-- `FROM` should be a time in "HH:SS" format
-- `TO` should be a time in "HH:SS" format
 - `TAG` should be an alphanumeric string without spaces.
 - `COURSE_CODE` should start with 2-3 alphabets, followed by 4 numbers, and optionally end with an alphabet.
 - `HOUR` should be an integer.